top of page

 Response time

-Applicants will be notified by the first
+Applicants will be notified by the end of

-week of February the following year.
+February the following year.

 Grant submission form (Submit to info@savethebuzztails.org)